mendix/docs/content/appstore/app-services/receipt-processing.md

 {{% todo %}}[update doc links on Documentation tabs for components already released ]{{% /todo %}}

-Powered by AI and OCR technologies<sup>1</sup>, the [Receipt Processing](https://marketplace.mendix.com/link/component/118390) app service has a pre-built, ready-to-implement trained document model<sup>1</sup>.
-It extracts the information from the main fields, without need for any additional training.
+Powered by AI and OCR technologies, the [Receipt Processing](https://marketplace.mendix.com/link/component/118390) app service has a pre-built, ready-to-implement trained document model.
+It extracts the information from the important fields, without need for any additional training.
 You can automate the processing of receipts in bulk using this app service.

-<small><sup>1</sup> The AI and OCR technologies used by Receipt Processing are powered by ABBYY&reg;.
-Application includes ABBYY® FlexiCapture® 12 SDK © 2019 ABBYY Production LLC., and also that ABBYY and FLEXICAPTURE are either registered trademarks or trademarks of ABBYY Software Ltd. and cannot be used without prior written consent of ABBYY Software Ltd.</small>
+For more information, see the [Technical Provider](#technical-provider) section.

 ### 1.1 Features